ehrlich89/forensics/README.md

 ```

 ### Beacon actions
-If actions have been assigned to beacons inside a campaign, your app should handle these actions by registering observers for each specific type of action:
+If beacons take part in a campaign, your app should react to actions defined in the campaign.
+You can do this by adding observer instances to the ```RelutionIoTService``` instance for each specific type of action:
 ```java
 RelutionIoTService.addBeaconNotificationActionObserver(new RelutionIoTService.BeaconNotificationActionObserver() {
 	@Override